legarspol/miniLock-android/README.md

-### How to build:
+### Contributing

-- Open the sources with Android studio
-- Press Play
-- Done

-This app uses @haochenx fork of wg/scrypt.
-The scrypt library is already compiled and included in the project.
-If you want to recompile them the current version of the app uses the commit `371d55c` which you can fetch [either on Hao Chen repo](https://github.com/haochenx/scrypt/tree/1.4.0-371d55) or [in the copy left in this repo](./Document/scrypt haochen.zip).
-Only 2 lines got edited: the one which yell the user's credential in the consol ;-)
+Any contribution is welcome either by filling bug in the github issue tracker or by picking one item in the todo :-)

-### Todo
+#### Todo
 - Remove fabric secret of android manifest
 - Better notification (Display loading in full screen when user click on notification)
 - Handle `Send to > miniLock` Action
 - calculate the entropy of the inputed password with zxcvbn
-- Phrase.secureRandom isn't secure and isn't random
+- Phrase.secureRandom shoud be rewritten
 - Make a lib of the core

-### Feature Idea
+#### Feature Idea
 - Make the test of the key derivation run without calling it in the MainActivity
 - Handle zip
 - Have a crypted contact list in the app

+#### How to build:

+- Open the sources with Android studio
+- in /app create a file fabric.properties thanks to the model in the same folder
+- Press Play

+This app uses @haochenx fork of wg/scrypt.
+The scrypt library is already compiled and included in the project.
+If you want to recompile them the current version of the app uses the commit `371d55c` which you can fetch [either on Hao Chen repo](https://github.com/haochenx/scrypt/tree/1.4.0-371d55) or [in the copy left in this repo](./Document/scrypt haochen.zip).
+Only 2 lines got edited: the one which yell the user's credential in the consol ;-)

 ### Credits